MingchenXia/mingchenxia.github.io/seminar.md

 Time: Mar.
 19, 2026 (Thursday) 14:30~15:30, at [USTC Shanghai institute for advanced studies](https://vtmaths.github.io/imfp-igp-seminar/upcoming.html).

-> I will talk about joint work with R. Andreasson and R. J. Berman on the extension of the probabilisitc framework for constructing Kähler--Einstein metrics, involving random point processes, due to Berman, to the case of (log) Fano manifolds with non-discrete automorphism group.
+> Abstract: I will talk about joint work with R. Andreasson and R. J. Berman on the extension of the probabilisitc framework for constructing Kähler--Einstein metrics, involving random point processes, due to Berman, to the case of (log) Fano manifolds with non-discrete automorphism group.
 >
 > I will begin by giving an overview of the probabilistic approach.
 I will discuss the case of canonically polarized manifolds which has been settled, and go on to talk about Fano manifolds with discrete automorphism group, where the unique existence of a Kähler--Einstein metric is conjecturally equivalent to the (algebraic) notion of Gibbs stability.
 >